ho224purdue/Vaccine-Perturbation-aware-Alignment-for-LLMs/README.md

 ```
 pip install -r requirements.txt
 ```
-The package requirements for T-Vaccine is listed in `environment.yml`.
+The package requirements for T-Vaccine is listed in `environment.yml` within the directory.
 Run the following code to install the packages with anaconda.
 ```
 conda env create -f environment.yml
 ```